The Musk Who Fell to Earth: Plot

+The episode begins with Lisa tending to a birdhouse, which is shortly thereafter attacked by a bald eagle.
+While the family is admiring the eagle, it takes hold of Maggie and attempts to fly away before she is wrestled back by Homer, who has his hair stolen by the bird instead.
+The family then hatches a plan to capture the eagle so that they can eat it.
+Bart and Milhouse set up a trap using the boardgame Mousetrap, with the eagle taking the bait and entering the house to capture the mouse.
+Once inside, Homer and the bird wrestle again before Bart eventually smothers it and Homer with a plastic bag.
+Upon escaping the bag, Homer proceeds to beat the trapped bird before Lisa convinces him to instead nurse it to health and release it.
+After some time has passed, Homer releases the bird, but it is almost immediately incinerated by flames after take-off.
 Elon Musk lands with his Dragon 2 spacecraft into the Simpsons' backyard.
-While eating dinner with them, Musk explains that he is visiting Springfield for inspiration.
-To this, Homer invites him to tag along with him to the power plant.
-The next day, during the car ride to the power plant, Musk discovers that Homer has new ideas for inventions, as his "Homerisms" (according to Lisa) quickly inspire him.
-At the power plant, Musk inspires Mr. Burns to install a magnetohydrodynamic generator to the plant, through a suggestion.
-Burns attempts to hire him, but Musk rejects the offer as he does not care about the money.
+Musk explains that he came to Springfield because he is looking for a source of inspiration.
+Homer insists that Musk comes to the power plant.
+The next day, Musk discovers that Homer is filled with new ideas for inventions, and so meets Mr. Burns and convinces him to build a magnet-to-hydrodynamic generator for the plant.
+Burns wants to hire Musk, but he refuses, saying that he does not care about the money.

-Musk and Burns announce to the town that the power plant has devised new plans for the town's electrical needs (such as Willie spinning a wheel, the Springfield Hyperloop, self-driving vehicles for Springfield and Musk's latest project, the Glayvinator).
-Despite the town's cheer to this, Smithers remains suspicious about Musk.
-Bart sneaks into his family's car to disable the auto-drive mode, requiring Musk's master password.
-He and Lisa go for a joyride in the car, where they land at the power plant, where Musk reveals that the town is currently losing roughly $50 million a quarter, much to Burns' horror.
-Musk explains to Burns that the true intention was to save the Earth.
-Angered at Musk's actions, Burns announces to his employees that there will be mass layoffs at the Springfield power plant, and decides to kill Musk.
+Musk and Burns explain to the town that the plant has come up with plans for the city's electrical needs, including self-driving cars.
+However, Smithers is suspicious about Musk's intentions.
+Bart and Lisa sneak into the family's car and disable the auto-drive mode using Musk's master password, and go for a joyride.
+They end up at the plant, where Musk also explains that the town is losing roughly $50 million a quarter, much to Burns' horror.
+Musk explains to Burns that his true intention was to save the Earth.
+Angered at Musk's actions, Burns announces to his employees that there will be massive layoffs, and plots to kill Musk.
 Homer is also horrified because Musk caused Lenny, Carl and many other power plant employees to be fired, but Marge advises him to end his friendship with Musk gently.

 The next day, while Musk is discussing his ideas for inventions with Homer, Burns attempts to assassinate him.
 Though the bullet accidentally aims in Homer's way, Musk saves him.
 Homer gratefully thanks him, but he admits to Musk that he needs to end their friendship.
-To this, the two share one last hug and one last Homer-inspiration: he tells Musk that the little dolphin on the helmet of the Miami Dolphins is also wearing a helmet (although this was no longer accurate by the time this episode aired, since the team replaced that logo design before the 2013 season).
-The Simpson family say goodbye to Musk, as he boards his rocket to space, musing that he will miss Homer's last thoughts to him.
+The Simpsons say goodbye to Musk as he boards his rocket to space, musing that he will miss Homer's last thoughts to him.
 To make up for Homer's and Lisa's sadness at his departure, he gives the family a futuristic birdhouse (similar to the birdhouse from the start of the episode).